lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-11-01-Foundations.md

 > The Greeks’ response to this startling discovery culminated in Eudoxos’ theory of ratios and proportionality, presented in Chapter V of Euclid’s Elements.

-But the nature of the real numbers was not clear in the 19th century.
+The nature of the real numbers was still not clear in the 19th century.
 Richard Dedekind devoted himself to this problem, inventing the famous [Dedekind cuts](https://en.wikipedia.org/wiki/Dedekind_cut): downwards-closed sets of rational numbers.
 Cantor independently chose to define real numbers as equivalence classes of Cauchy sequences.
-The point is not that a real number either of those things, but simply that we can present specific constructions exhibiting the behaviour expect of the real numbers.
+The point is not that a real number *is* either of those things, but simply that we can present specific constructions exhibiting the behaviour expected of the real numbers.

 Cantor's work on set theory is well known.
 Dedekind also made major contributions, in his by [*Was Sind und Was Sollen die Zahlen* ](https://plato.stanford.edu/entries/dedekind-foundations/).